McKidney/website/_i18n/en/_posts/2015-04-25-Building-OpenWRT.md

 #####Image Builder

 The Image Builder is for creating firmware images to be uploaded on routers.
-Sometimes it's called <em>Image Generator</em>.
-It's for <em>post-processing</em> a Buildroot-output - such as an OpenWRT stock release.
+Sometimes it's called Image Generator.
+It's for post-processing a Buildroot-output - such as an OpenWRT stock release.
 You can select packages and files to be included.
 Creating a minimal image including the previous olsr v2 build for a TP-Link WR841n works like this:
 {% highlight bash %}
 $ wget https://downloads.openwrt.org/barrier_breaker/14.07/ar71xx/generic/OpenWrt-ImageBuilder-ar71xx_generic-for-linux-x86_64.tar.bz2
 $ tar xjf OpenWrt-ImageBuilder-ar71xx_generic-for-linux-x86_64.tar.bz2